 Locomotive serial number.

-Total MWh Operated (or if allowed in section 2478.4(e)(2)(F) total fuel used) in each California Air District during the Calendar Year.
+Usage in each California Air District during the Calendar Year.

 If the MWh meter needed to be replaced or reset for maintenance purposes, the MWh meter reading of the old MWh meter shall be recorded and reported, along with the date it was replaced or reset.
 The total reading from the new MWh meter for that Calendar Year and the sum of the old reading and the new reading shall be recorded and included in the report.